Homemade Easter Rice Krispie Treats are cute as a button! The perfect kitchen project to do with kids, these treats are colorful, tasty and so easy.

 My love for Rice Krispie Treats is well documented by now.
 Even now, as a grown woman, I’d choose a Rice Krispy Treat over just about any other dessert if given the opportunity.

-I’ve got a sticky marshmallow treat for every occasion from Halloween Spider Rice Krispie Treats and Turkey Rice Krispie Treats to Gingerbread Rice Krispie Treats.
+I’ve got a sticky marshmallow treat for every occasion from Halloween Spider Rice Krispie Treats and Turkey Rice Krispie Treats to Mummy Rice Krispie Treats.
 These Easter Rice Krispie Treats are the latest in the line up!

 With a little melted white chocolate and a few colorful Marshmallow peeps, plain Rice Krispie Treats are transformed into adorable springtime delights.
 If you’re looking for an out of the ordinary snack for a school party or a kid-friendly Easter Sunday dessert, this is it.